Location NCIOM-630 Davis Dr., Suite 100, Morrisville, NC 27560

 Each work group is led by two co-leads, who will oversee the health objective selection process.
 The work groups will be made up of 20-25 topical experts who can speak to the complexities of the drivers of health.
-Each work group will have three, two-hour meetings to narrow objectives and set targets to guide state and community policies, programs, and other actions that improve health and well-being.
-Work groups will narrow lists of objectives, review community feedback, and select a final list of indicators for their topical area.
+Each work group will have three, two-hour meetings to narrow indicators, review community feedback, select a final list of indicators for their topical area and set targets to guide state and community policies, programs, and other actions that improve health and well-being.

 Community meetings will be used to solicit community input on prioritizing potential objectives.
-Community meetings will be held in eight communities: Pitt County, Robeson County, Onslow County, Guilford County, Swain County, McDowell County, Granville County, and Mecklenburg County.
+Community meetings will be held in eight communities: Pitt County, Vance County, Robeson County, Onslow County, Guilford County, Swain County, McDowell County, and Mecklenburg County.
 Participating communities will represent all regions of the state and participants will be comprised of community, business, health, faith, education, and public sector leaders using the networks of the task force members.
-These two-hour meetings will include a review of potential health objectives and a prioritization process for each of the four workgroup areas.
+These two and a half hour meetings will include a review of potential health objectives and a prioritization process for each of the four work-group areas.

-The final Healthy North Carolina 2030 health objectives and targets will serve as the state’s health improvement plan for the next decade.
+The final Healthy North Carolina 2030 health indicators and targets will serve as the State’s Health Improvement Plan for the next decade.
 The Division of Public Health will be responsible for public reporting through its website, as well as updating progress made annually.
-As resources allow, the Division has committed to reporting summative data by objective annually; encouraging the incorporation of the Healthy North Carolina 2030 objectives into Community Health Assessments and Community Health Improvement Plans; producing an info-graphic visualization of progress toward improved health by objective and an interactive website providing evidence-based/evidence-normed/best practice interventions as they relate to drivers of health and specific health conditions; and developing and promoting resources for policy makers, business leaders, and neighborhood organizers to effect population health change.
+As resources allow, the Division has committed to reporting summative data by indicator annually; encouraging the incorporation of the Healthy North Carolina 2030 objectives into Community Health Assessments and Community Health Improvement Plans; producing an info-graphic visualization of progress toward improved health by objective and an interactive website providing evidence-based/evidence-normed/best practice interventions as they relate to drivers of health and specific health conditions; and developing and promoting resources for policy makers, business leaders, and neighborhood organizers to effect population health change.

 Achieving progress towards Healthy North Carolina 2030 objectives will require partnering with policy makers, health professionals, state and local government, insurers, business and community leaders, advocacy organizations, consumer groups, the faith community and North Carolina’s residents.